evacuate/contribute/docs/CONTRIBUTING.md

 ## Style Guide

 - Follow the coding standards defined in the .editorconfig and biome.json files.
 - Use Biome to format your code.
-To format the code, execute the following command
+To format the code, execute the following command:

   ```bash
   pnpm format
   ```

-- Ensure your code is linted by running the following command
+- Ensure your code is linted by running the following command:

   ```bash
   pnpm lint